Saturn91/DescentFromArkovsTowerWiki/modding/publish-mods/index.md

 ## Update

-Updateing the mods details is then as easy as selecting the dropdown options "publish changes".
+Updateing your mods to a new version is then as easy as selecting the dropdown options "publish changes".

 1. make sure your mod is not subscribed (unsubscribe otherwhise)
 2. make sure you did not edit the modname or the steam id within the meta.json